 In fact, there were two “Peterson” Carreras, because Ronnie and his brother Tommy bought a similar 1158 Carrera as a gift for their father.
 One of Tommy’s friends shared with us a photo of Tommy Peterson with that Carrera.
 And that second Heuer box that contains a Rolex?
 That’s the original box for Ronnie’s gift from Jack Heuer.

-Price and Availability- Carrera CBH2210 Ronnie Peterson Calibre 11
+Price and Availability- Carrera CBH2210 and CBH2240 Ronnie Peterson Calibre 11

 There are two versions of the Ronnie Peterson Carrera Re-edition.
 The first is the stainless steel model shown here, which is limited to only 40 pieces (sorry, that’s not a typo), all of which are on sale in Sweden priced at 85,000 SEK, approx. US$10,500.
 Considering the small production run and the bespoke nature of the case and bracelet, we think that’s a very reasonable price.

 The second is a unique edition of one- a single gold Carrera, just like the original, that will be auctioned by Bonhams on 11 May 2018.
 Actually, while there will only be one Gold watch sold to the public, in fact two have been made: one for Bonhams and one for TAG Heuer Ambassador Cristiano Ronaldo.

 Thanks to @68molle on Instagram and @Jim Dollares from the Calibre 11 Forum for bringing the watch to our attention